Doctoral training sessions

 Disseminating research through the publication of scientific articles is a central part of a researcher's work, which has undergone profound changes since the end of the 20th century, with the transitions linked to digital technology and, more recently, to the global movement towards a more open science.

-The modules in this theme provide guidance and advice on how to make your work visible and promote it, in accordance with your own strengths and goals.
+The sessions in this theme provide guidance and advice on how to make your work visible and promote it, in accordance with your own strengths and goals.

 Within the Open Science movement, increasing attention is being paid to the data produced by the scientific community.
 Those involved in research (politicians, funders...) are encouraging the promotion and sharing of data, in particular to improve the transparency and reproducibility of research.